Tuesday, March 9, 2010

 Besides enduring the horrors of the 1994 genocide, the citizens of Rwanda have had to be strong in yet another horror- the epidemic of HIV/AIDS.
 Rwanda is on the low end of the underdeveloped countries list and therefore does not have adequate healthcare to deal with this complicated and deadly disease.
 An example of this underdeveloped healthcare is in Rwanda’s child mortality rate: in Rwanda- 1 in 5 children die before their fifth birthday.
 While in the United States being diagnosed with HIV/AIDS can be very devastating, we still have the means to help fight it and keep the patient alive.
 In Rwanda, HIV/AIDS is almost a death sentence.
 Most Rwandans cannot afford care, or in some places cannot even find it.
 After these victims of HIV/AIDS pass away, many children are left orphaned.
 Over 600,000 children were orphaned in 2001 due to this epidemic.

-“Through the Eyes of Children”, was born.
+With the thousands of children left orphaned after the genocide and the ongoing HIV/AIDS epidemic, a place was needed for these children to continue their lives.
+That is when the project and gallery that my photograph belongs to, “Through the Eyes of Children”, was born.
 After experiencing the horrors of the 1994 genocide herself, Rosamond Carr helped start the Imbabizi Orphanage.
 She has dedicated her life to helping these children continue their lives despite their hardships.
 Being inspired by Ms. Carr’s dedication and charity, in 2000 David Jiranek came up with the idea of the project “Through the Eyes of Children”.
 At first, the orphan children were simply given disposable cameras to take pictures of things close to them - themselves, their friends, and their country - to be displayed on their walls or in picture books.
 A year later, the U.S Embassy helped take this project to new heights: they offered the children a place to display their work and earn money to help their education.
 This is now what the project is all about: helping these orphans.

 Most Americans are aware of the Rwandan genocide and the many victims that lost their lives.
 However, there is another class of victims that can be forgotten from this event: the orphan children that were left behind.
 The untitled photograph by Devota (immediately above) helps bring these forgotten orphan children to the minds of the world.
 It exposes the environment in which these orphans live and the emotions that they feel.
 Through technical elements such as natural lighting, cropping, framing and vectors of attention this photograph develops pathos that argues the dramatic difference in lifestyle that these orphan children live compared to average American children.